Tinram/Go-Notes/README.md

 + deferred function executed when containing function exits
 + arguments for `defer` evaluated when `defer` statement is evaluated (not when function executes)
-+ multiple defers executed in reverse order (LIFO)
++ multiple defers are stacked, and so executed in reverse order (LIFO)

 ### multiple returns